guaka/radio/README.md

 ===========

 **Radio Guaka** is an Internet Radio player based on HTML5 and vanilla JavaScript.
-It's not Guaka's music, but radio stations that Guaka likes listening to, such as SomaFM and Radio Paradise.
+It's not Guaka's music, but radio stations that Guaka likes listening to, such as FIP and SomaFM.

 Started in 2013 using meteorjs, completely revibed in 2025.